Watch the webinar now:

 • Significance for purchasing

 In the procurement process of international companies, the letter of credit business plays a decisive role in securing supply chains and payment flows.
 It enables buyers to source goods from unknown or new suppliers without taking the full risk of prepayment.
-By involving banks, trust is strengthened, which facilitates market entry into new countries and supports the global procurement strategy.
+By involving banks, trust is strengthened, facilitating market entry into new countries and supporting global sourcing strategies.

 • Risk management: Minimization of financial risks in international transactions.